-(ii) Useful lives and impairment of vessels
+(i) Useful lives and impairment of the vessel

-The management reviews the useful lives and depreciation method of vessels at the end of each reporting period, through careful consideration with regards to expected usage, wear-and-tear and potential technical obsolescence to usage of the vessels.
+The management reviews the useful lives and depreciation method of the vessel at the end of each reporting period, through careful consideration with regards to expected usage, wear-and-tear and potential technical obsolescence to usage of the vessel.

-Vessels are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amounts may not be recoverable such as declines in assets' market value and significant increase in interest rates that may affect the discount rate used in calculating the vessels' recoverable amount.
+Vessel is reviewed for impairment whenever events or changes in circumstances indicate that the carrying amounts may not be recoverable such as declines in assets' market value and significant increase in interest rates that may affect the discount rate used in calculating the vessels' recoverable amount.
 The recoverable amounts have been determined based on fair value less costs of disposal calculation or value in use calculation.
 These calculations require the use of judgements and estimates.